A. Theodore Eastman: Early life and education

-Eastman was born on November 20, 1928 in San Mateo, California, the son of Carl John Eastman and Inette Nordeen, children of immigrants from Sweden.
+Eastman was born on November 20, 1928, in San Mateo, California, the son of Carl John Eastman and Inette Nordeen, children of immigrants from Sweden.
 He attended public school in Burlingame, California.
 He studied at Haverford College from where he graduated with a Bachelor of Arts in 1950.
 He then graduated with a Master of Divinity from Virginia Theological Seminary in 1953.
 The latter also awarded him a Doctor of Divinity in 1983.
 He also received a Doctor of Humane Letters from Episcopal Theological Seminary in 1982 and another Doctor of Divinity from St. Mary's Seminary and University in 1994.

-Ordained Ministry
+Ordained ministry

-Eastman was ordained deacon on July 15, 1953 in Grace Cathedral, San Francisco, by the hands of Henry H. Shires, Suffragan Bishop of California.
-He was then ordained priest on January 25, 1954 by the hands of Karl M. Block, Diocesan Bishop of California.
+Eastman was ordained deacon on July 15, 1953, in Grace Cathedral, San Francisco, by the hands of Henry H. Shires, Suffragan Bishop of California.
+He was then ordained priest on January 25, 1954, by the hands of Karl M. Block, Diocesan Bishop of California.
 In 1953 he became vicar of Trinity Church in Gonzales, California, and concurrently served as chaplain of Soledad State Prison from 1954 to 1956.
-In 1956 he became executive secretary of the Overseas Mission Society of the Episcopal Church of the United States in Washington, DC.
+In 1956 he became executive secretary of the Overseas Mission Society of the Episcopal Church of the United States in Washington, D.C.
 During his assignment with the Overseas Mission Society, he served short-term pastorates in Tokyo, Japan, Mexico City, Mexico, and Vienna, Austria.
-In 1968 he served a year as consultant to the House of Bishops, before becoming rector of the Church of Mediator in Allentown, Pennsylvania in 1969.
-In 1973 he became rector of St Alban's Church in Washington D.C., where he remained till 1982.
+In 1968 he served a year as consultant to the House of Bishops, before becoming rector of the Church of Mediator in Allentown, Pennsylvania, in 1969.
+In 1973 he became rector of St Alban's Church in Washington, D.C., where he remained till 1982.
 He served two terms as a Trustee of the Virginia Theological Seminary from 1962 until 1967.